ORNL/ncio/Contributing.md

     $ git clone https://github.com/ORNL/ncio.git
     ```

 3. Run the `scripts/development/setup.sh` script.
-The script will configure an `upstream` remote and link your local master branch to the `upstream` repo.
+The script will configure an `upstream` remote and link your local main branch to the `upstream` repo.
 IMPORTANT: check you system ssh public keys are registered to use ssh, otherwise http would be used to set the repos.

     ```
     $ cd ncio